What is the Shortest Time to Complete an Electrician Trade School?

 Fill out our form to learn how we can help you change your life.

-Starting out as an apprentice may pigeonhole you into one or two tasks within the overall electrician role.
+Starting as an electrician apprentice may pigeonhole you into one or two tasks within the overall electrician role.
 As an apprentice, you may only work on residential electrical systems and not learn about commercial electrical, for example.
-On the other hand, attending an Electrician trade school will prepare you for anything you may encounter as an electrician, as you work through your career.
+On the other hand, attending an electrician trade school will prepare you for anything you may encounter as an electrician, as you work through your career.
 During the Electrical Applications Training program at RSI, you learn about the following:

 • Mechanical and electrical principles